matsulenko/speedometer/README.md

-# Free Simple Speedometer for iOS and WatchOS
+# Just a simple speedometer for iOS and WatchOS

+Just a simple speedometer on the AppStore: https://apps.apple.com/ru/app/just-a-simple-speedometer/id6480310972
 <img src="https://github.com/matsulenko/speedometer/assets/127790743/837756ac-9933-42bc-9f18-ab2d374cb1e9" height="450">

-# What is Free Simple Speedometer?
+# What is Just a simple speedometer?
-Free Simple Speedometer is a SwiftUI app for iOS, iPadOS and WatchOS.
+Just a simple speedometer is a SwiftUI app for iOS, iPadOS and WatchOS.
 Use this app to measure your speed.
 The app has no ads and does not require an Internet connection to use it.
-Free Simple Speedometer only needs your phone location data to measure your speed via GPS data.
+Just a simple speedometer only needs your phone location data to measure your speed via GPS data.

 # Features
 ## KPH and MPH